Best Drumstick Bags and Holders

 4) Zildjian Drumstick Bag Deluxe

-I absolutely love Zildjian as cymbal brand.
+I absolutely love Zildjian as a cymbal brand.
 In fact, they are quite possibly my favorite cymbal manufacturer of all time.
 However, when it comes to their drumsticks I am not the biggest fan.
 The same happens to go for this Zildjian stick bag.
 I mean, there is nothing wrong with it at all.

-It still does the job at being a mallet bag and a drumstick case.
+It still does the job of being a mallet bag and a drumstick case.
 But, it just lacks something special like the Promark and Mono models have.
 In my opinion, there are other cool drumstick bags available out there.